top of page

 1. Surveillance: Collect and analyze data to estimate the number of persons infected, tested, successfully treated, and with long-term complications in Allegheny County.

-4. Education, Prevention, & Advocacy: Educate health and human service providers and the public on hepatitis C prevention, screening, and treatment and increase access to evidence-based substance use treatment and harm reduction strategies.
-Activate and center the voice of consumers through our advocacy initiatives.
+3. Education, Prevention, & Advocacy: Educate health and human service providers and the public on hepatitis C prevention, testing, and treatment, and increase access to evidence-based substance use treatment and harm reduction strategies.
+Focus efforts on those at the highest risk of transmitting or becoming infected with hepatitis C and providers interacting with these individuals.

-1-3: Monitor access to testing for hepatitis C among high-risk populations
+1-3: Monitor access to testing and treatment for hepatitis C among people who use drugs

 1-4: Monitor the number of people successfully treated for hepatitis C